MostafaWahiep/Scapegoat-Tree-using-C-/README.md

 A Scapegoat Tree is a self-balancing binary search tree that can be used to store a collection of values.
 It was first introduced by Galperin and Rivest in 1993.
 The main idea behind the Scapegoat Tree is to use a dynamic threshold to determine when to rebuild the tree to maintain balance.
 This threshold is based on an alpha coefficient that is typically between 1/2 and 1.
 In this implementation, the alpha coefficient is set to 2/3.
 ## Implementation

 The ScapegoatTree class is implemented using a nested Scapenode class that represents a node in the tree.
 The tree is implemented as a binary search tree with the Scapenode class containing pointers to the left and right children as well as the parent node.
-The tree is balanced using the Scapegoat Tree algorithm, which rebuilds the tree when the imbalance exceeds a certain threshold.
+The tree is balanced using the Scapegoat Tree algorithm, which rebuilds the tree when the imbalance exceeds a certain threshold taking amortized O(Log n) for deletion and insertion and Search time is O(Log n) in worst case.

 The threshold for rebuilding the tree is determined by the q parameter, which is an overestimate of the number of nodes in the tree.
 The q parameter is updated after each insertion and deletion operation to ensure that the tree is balanced.
 The α coefficient used in the Scapegoat Tree algorithm is set to 2/3 in this implementation.